 But this does not mean it’s impossible to get your startup funded.
 It has never been easier to raise money because of the mass amount of resources at your disposal.

 This guide will help you understand the difference between angel investors vs. venture capital, how they work, and decide what the best method to raise money for your startup is.

-Angel investors are wealthy individuals that use their own net worth to make an investment.
-They operate much differently than a venture capitalist and use longer time horizons when they make investments too.
+Angel investors are wealthy individuals that use their own net worth to make an investment in startups that show potential.

 These high-net-worth individuals make an investment into a small business or startup in exchange for equity.
 The cash injection is typically used as a way to fuel growth as either a one-time investment or ongoing support.

-It’s not uncommon to hear of a startup raising angel investor money from family members and friends to get started by building product MVPs.
+It’s not uncommon to hear of a startup raising angel investor money from friends and family to get started by building product MVPs.
 However, this can often be broken into a separate funding round too.

 The investment amounts can also widely vary based on the specific business, and equity available.
-Checks can be written for as low s $10,000 up to $1,000,000.
+Checks can be written for as low as hundreds of dollars up to $1,000,000+.
 It is not uncommon to see multiple angel investors join together in a syndicate to invest closer to the $1,000,000 sum into a startup.